Study of light scalar mesons through $D_s^+ \to \pi^0 \pi^0 e^+ \nu_e$ and $K_S^0 K_S^0 e^+ \nu_e$ decays

 The sources of the systematic uncertainties for the BF measurement of $D_{s}^{+}\to f_0e^+\nu_e$, as summarized in Table~\ref{tab:Sys}, are described below.
 Note that most systematic uncertainties on the tag side cancel due to the DT technique.
-Any residual effects are expected to be negligible.
+Any residual effects are negligible.